Description

 DIY Shaker Pegs to make your own individually styled peg rails.

 Individual Shaker coat pegs are available, sold loose, so that you can now make up your own Shaker style peg rails to any length, from a single coat hook to a complete room.
 These individual Pegs have plain tenons and simply need a 1/2 (12.5 mm) hole drilled in your timber of choice.
 They are left bare and ready to receive your own finish.
-The Shaker coat peg at the top of the picture is hand turned from local oak and except for the threading of the tenon is exactly the same as the hand turned pegs used on my oak peg rails.
-The lower Shaker coat peg is machine turned from Maple, which will stain and paint very well.
-It will also look good with a clear finish.
-Although not having the same fine detailing as my hand turned Shaker pegs, these Shaker pegs are exceptionally good value for money.
-Especially for large projects or where the cost of hand turned pegs can’t be justified.
+These Shaker coat pegs are hand turned from locally grown timbers, and except for the threading of the tenon are exactly the same as the hand turned pegs used on my oak peg rails.

-I have even used these Shaker pegs in the kitchen to make mug hooks, this can work equally well with the peg rail either horizontal or vertical.
-Just space the pegs to suite your size mug or cup!
+Shaker pegs have multi uses, not just for Coat Rails.
+They make great mug hooks, this can work equally well with the peg rail either horizontal or vertical.
+Just space the pegs to suite your size of mug or cup!

 A little history and ideas for my Shaker Pegs.